-We obtained the industry, market and competitive position data in this prospectus from our own internal estimates, surveys, and research as well as from publicly available information, industry and general publications and research, surveys and studies conducted by third parties, including, but not limited to, Bloomberg New Energy Finance ("BloombergNEF"), the International Energy Agency ("IEA"), and the German Federal Ministry for Economic Affairs and Energy (Bundesministerium f r Wirtschaft und Energie).
+We obtained the industry, market and competitive position data in this Annual Report from our own internal estimates, surveys, and research as well as from publicly available information, industry and general publications and research, surveys and studies conducted by third parties, including, but not limited to, Bloomberg New Energy Finance ("BloombegerNEF"), the International Energy Agency(IEA) and the German Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie).

 Industry publications, research, surveys, studies and forecasts generally state that the information they contain has been obtained from sources believed to be reliable, but that the accuracy and completeness of such information is not guaranteed.
-Forecasts and other forward-looking information obtained from these sources are subject to the same qualifications and uncertainties as the other forward-looking statements in this prospectus.
-These forecasts and forward-looking information are subject to uncertainty and risk due to a variety of factors, including those described under "Risk Factors."
+Forecasts and other forward-looking information obtained from these sources are subject to the same qualifications and uncertainties as the other forward-looking statements in this Annual Report.
+These forecasts and forward-looking information are subject to uncertainty and risk due to a variety of factors, including those described under "Item 3.
+Key Information."
 These and other factors could cause results to differ materially from those expressed in our forecasts or estimates or those of independent third parties.